the-turing-way/the-turing-way/book/website/reproducible-research/risk-assessment/risk-assess-resources.md

-# Overview of Risk assesmment
+# Overview of Risk assessment

 Understand your software and what it is used for.
 Knowing this helps you decide what sustainability concepts are appropriate for your needs.
-There are many tools and ecosystems that are commonly used to help you practice these concepts- github, Docker and many more.
+There are many tools and ecosystems that are commonly used to help you practice these concepts- GitHub, Docker and many more.
 Read on to learn about these concepts and tools…

 ## Checklist
 > this can be done at the end or maybe as a separate checklist exercise, but please do note things down here as you go